varshinivij/greptile_hack/agentcd/PLAN.md

 ## State

 The current version has no server-side persistence or durable job state.
-AgentCD owns the invocation lifecycle and currently records benchmark artifacts, raw Greptile responses, and trace logs before cleaning up temporary refs.
-Normalized evidence and the policy decision still need to be added to its result contract.
+AgentCD owns the invocation lifecycle and records benchmark artifacts, raw Greptile responses, normalized evidence, the policy decision, the deterministic Markdown report path, and trace logs before cleaning up temporary refs when policy evaluation is enabled.

 Future rollout state remains separate from benchmark execution: